remnrem/luna-doc/docs/ref/outputs.md

 # Outputs

-_Commands to rewrite EDFs and signals/annotations in other text-based formats_
+_Commands to rewrite EDFs and signals/annotations in other formats_

+These commands write data out of Luna, either as modified EDFs or as plain-text representations of signals and annotations. `WRITE` saves the current in-memory EDF (with any applied filters, masks or manipulations) to a new file. `MATRIX` exports signal values and annotations to a text table; `HEAD` shows a small snippet of signal data for quick inspection. `DUMP-RECORDS` and `RECS` expose the underlying EDF record structure. `SEGMENTS` lists continuous intervals within a discontinuous EDF+. `SEDF` generates a compact summary EDF intended for visualization.

 |Command | Description |
 |---|---|